-Both RGBM and RIBM are Bermuda domiciled reinsurance companies licensed individually as Class E long-term insurers by the Bermuda Monetary Authority ("BMA").
-RGBM assumes life retrocession business from affiliated and non-affiliated companies.
-From 1 January 2023, RGBM no longer assumes life retrocession business from non-affiliated companies.
+RIBM was incorporated in Bermuda on November 22, 2019 and is licensed as a Class E long-term insurer by the Bermuda Monetary Authority ("BMA").
+RIBM provides reinsurance services, via its branches, in the UK, Ireland and Singapore, as well as retrocession services for PLRA.
+From January 1, 2023, it also started to provide reinsurance services, via its branches in South Korea and Canada.
 RIBM provides reinsurance services, directly and via its branches, in the UK, Ireland and Singapore, as well as retrocession services for PLRA.
 From January 1, 2023, it also started to provide reinsurance and retrocession services, via its branches in South Korea and Canada.

 PLRH, a UK domiciled holdings company, is a wholly owned and direct subsidiary of RIBM.
 PLRL, a wholly owned direct subsidiary of PLRH, is an international reinsurance company registered in the United Kingdom and regulated and authorized by the Prudential Regulatory Authority and the Financial Conduct Authority.
 Until January 1, 2022, PLRL wrote life reinsurance business in Europe, Asia, and Canada and provided retrocession services to PLRA.
 From January 1, 2022, PLRL only wrote new business in South Korea and Canada.
 On January 1 2023, the Canada and South Korea business were transferred to RIBM from PLRL.
 Having transferred all the business out of PLRL, PLRL has approved and commenced the process of cancelling all of its regulatory permissions in the UK legal entity and its branches.
 It is expected that PLRL will be fully deauthorized and then subsequently wound up in the first half of 2024.
 PLRH is expected to be wound up in the first half of 2024 alongside PLRL.

-PLRA, an Australia domiciled reinsurance company that is regulated and authorized by the Australian Prudential Regulation Authority ("APRA"), is a wholly owned and direct subsidiary of RIBM.
-PLRA is engaged in providing traditional reinsurance which includes individual and group life, disability and critical illness and income protection reinsurance in Australia.
+PLRA is a wholly owned Australia domiciled reinsurance company that is regulated and authorized by the Australian Prudential Regulation Authority ("APRA"), engaged in providing traditional reinsurance which includes individual and group life and health, disability, and critical illness and income protection reinsurance in Australia.